curio-research/treaty-contracts/README.md

 To run Foundry tests use `yarn forge-test`.

 To deploy the contracts locally, first spin up a local network using `npx hardhat node`.
-Then, deploy using `npx hardhat deploy --network ${NETWORK_NAME}`.
+Then, deploy using `npx hardhat deploy --network <NETWORK_NAME>`.

+To deploy multiple game instances using a sandbox map using `deploy_sandbox.sh`, first do `chmod +x deploy_sandbox.sh` to allow its execution.
+Then run `./deploy_sandbox.sh <NUMBER_OF_GAMES>`.

-To deploy the testing map, use `npx hardhat deploy --network localhost --fixmap`.
+To deploy the testing map (hardcoded, not randomly generated), use `npx hardhat deploy --network localhost --fixmap`.

 ## About Curio